NLnetLabs/cascade/TESTING.md

 there is no artifact server available, the code will still always be built from source.

+### No init or systemd

+Act runs the workflow in a container without init or systemd.
+Therefore, when running other daemons, you either need to make use of their appropriate daemonization features, or handle background jobs yourself.

+Maybe running act with `--container-options --init` would work to add a dumb init process, but isn't verified, yet.

 ### Example test job

 ```yml